 The word “Sozo” comes from Greek.
 It’s meaning is a combination of three words, saved, healed and delivered.
 It’s the complete package for redemption and it’s where every Sozo session is aiming.

-Sessions, usually last around minutes, are led by experienced and qualified “Firsts” whose “job” it is to host the meeting referred to above.
+Sessions, usually last around 90 minutes and are led by experienced and qualified “Firsts” whose “job” it is to host the meeting referred to above.
 They do so by asking the guest to repeat suggested questions and comments to, individually, Father God, Jesus and Holy Spirit.
 They then ask the guest to let them know the very first thing they sense, see, hear or feel in response, knowing that this first thing is God’s reply.
 The next question is premised on the answer received.
 It’s a facilitated conversation.
 The “First” is aided by a “Second” amongst whose tasks is keeping a note of all the good things the guest receives during the session.